kydzoster/symbols/README.md

 ### User Goals

-I want to have a place online where I or anyone else could store Pagan Symbols and learn about other countries Pagan symbols.
+I want to have a place for everyone to store Pagan Symbols and learn about other countries Pagan symbols.

 ### User Stories